How to Become a Millionaire – From a Stay-at-Home Mom

 Like Chris said, it’s all about decisions.

-Can you consider community college for the first two years, go part-time, etc. Consider your options, and if it’s worth the financial burden of the school you attend.
+Can you consider community college for the first two years, go part-time, apply for scholarships, etc. Consider your options, and if it’s worth the financial burden of the school you attend.

 AND get this…1/3 of Millionaires never made a 6-figure income!
 I was totally shocked by this, and this is why ANYONE can become a millionaire because it all boils down to being disciplined.